web-auth/webauthn-framework/README.md

 * [Associate the device to your user (Public Key Credential Creation)](doc/webauthn/PublicKeyCredentialCreation.md)
 * [Check authentication request (Public Key Credential Request)](doc/webauthn/PublicKeyCredentialRequest.md)

+Install the library with Composer: `composer require web-authn/webauthn-lib`.

 ## Symfony Bundles

 This framework provides two bundles:

-* Webauthn Bundle: this bundle uses the webauthn library to register services and attestation format supports.
-The documentation of this bundle can be found [here](doc/symfony/index.md)
+* **Webauthn Bundle**: this bundle uses the webauthn library to register services and attestation format supports.
+[The documentation can be found here](doc/symfony/index.md)
-* Webauthn Security Bundle: this bundle adds a new firewall based on webauthn.
+* **Webauthn Security Bundle**: this bundle adds a new firewall based on webauthn.
 You will be able to authenticate your users with their username and FIDO2 compatbile devices.
-The documentation of this bundle can be found [here](doc/symfony-security/index.md)
+[The documentation can be found here](doc/symfony-security/index.md)

 # Support